 As a part of this process, CFCC will mail you a status letter that will have instructions about establishing your myCFCC username and password on our website.
 Follow these instructions to set up your myCFCC account.
 You will need myCFCC credentials to access CFCC’s scholarship application.

 Complete the scholarship application

 Sign into the applicant portal with your myCFCC credentials, complete the scholarship application

 A few CFCC scholarships have additional requirements such as an essay or a letter of recommendation.
 You can view these after you complete your application by clicking on “Opportunities” and selecting “Recommended.”

 Many CFCC scholarships are based on financial need.
 We can best determine your need based on the information you provide at www.fafsa.gov.
 This is the same application you fill out for Federal Pell Grants and student loans.
 Even if you do not qualify for grants and do not intend to take out loans, it is still a requirement to complete the FAFSA for any need-based scholarships.

 Note: This application process covers CFCC-sponsored scholarships only.
 There are many outside scholarship opportunities as well.

 CFCC Scholarship recipients will be notified via campus email of their award(s) by early June for the following summer, fall, and spring semesters if applicable.

-In general, be wary of scholarships with an application fee, scholarship matching services that guarantee success, telephone offers of scholarships which “require” personal information (such as bank account number and social security number) to process, advance-fee loan scams, and sales pitches disguised as financial aid “seminars.”
+In general, be wary of scholarships with an application fee, scholarship matching services that guarantee success, telephone offers of scholarships that “require” personal information (such as bank account number) to process, advance-fee loan scams, and sales pitches disguised as financial aid “seminars.”

 Check out what the Federal Trade Commission has to say about scholarship scams .